Monique Mojica: Career

 Her most famous plays include Princess Pocahontas and the Blue Spots, Birdwoman and the Suffragettes, and Chocolate Woman Dreams the Milkyway.
 She has collaborated with Floyd Favel on research and theatre projects that focus on Native performance culture.

 From 1983 to 1985 she was artistic director of Native Earth Performing Arts, which is Canada's oldest professional Indigenous theatre company.
 She is currently the artistic director of Chocolate Woman Collective.

-Along with Jani Lauzon and Michelle St. John, Mojica co-founded Turtle Gals Performance Ensemble which produced the plays The Scrubbing Project and The Tripple Truth.
+Along with Jani Lauzon and Michelle St. John, Mojica co-founded Turtle Gals Performance Ensemble which produced the plays The Scrubbing Project and The Triple Truth.

 Mojica is co-editor of Staging Coyote's Dream: An Anthology of First Nations Drama in English with Ric Knowles.
 She has been nominated for best supporting actress by Native Americans in the Arts for her role in Smoke Signals.

 In 2019, Mojica was involved with the launch of Canada's National Arts Centre's Indigenous Theatre.
 She performed in their first show, The Unnatural and Accidental Women by Metis-Dene playwright Marie Clements.